x110/oil-well-cluster-predictor/readme.md

+** The objective is to develop a boilerplate for image classification problems where the whole workflow and  pipelines is implemenyed.
+This will serve as a jumpboard to build classification applications faster and also provides a unified framework to takle such problems aiding in maintainability**

-- [ ] split the notebook into .py modules
+- [x] split the notebook into .py modules
     - [x] make_dataset.py
     - [x] train.py
         -[x] restructure the end points of train.py
     - [x] evaluation.py
     - [x] write predict.py including the preprocessing pipeline
+- [ ] test the complete code

+- [ ] fix warning: cuments/ml-projects/oil-well-cluster-predictor/src/transformations.py:112: FutureWarning: DataFrame.fillna with 'method' is deprecated ...
 - [ ] add wandb
 - [ ] save model in a unique file path
 - [x] add gitignore
 - [ ] install vs extension TODO
-- [ ] create a main file to run everything
+- [x] create a main file to run everything
 - [ ] link the play/debug button to the main file